freenas/freenas-docs/userguide/sharing.rst

 Note that Windows systems cache a user's credentials.
 This can cause issues when testing or accessing multiple authenticated shares as only one authentication is allowed at a time.
-If you are having problems authenticating to a share and are sure that you are entering the correct username and password, type **cmd** in the :guilabel:`Search programs and files` box and use the following command to see if you have already authenticated to a share.
+When problems authenticating to a share occur and the username and password is correct, type **cmd** in the :guilabel:`Search programs and files` box and use the following command to see if the share is already authenticated.
 In this example, the user has already authenticated to the *smb_user1*
 share: